 This campus is comprised of 120 acres of land located one and three-quarter miles north of U.S. Highway 90, midway between Gulfport and Biloxi.
-The award-winning architectural design of the building complex features 17 structures laid out to include several landscaped courts.
-Covered walks along the buildings not only provide sheltered passage but form a visual tie for the complex and carry utilities throughout the complex, including air-conditioning.
+The award-winning architectural design of the building complex features 19 structures laid out to include several landscaped courts.
+Covered walks along the building not only provide sheltered passage but from a visual tie for the complex and carry utilities throughout the complex, including air-conditioning.

-The buildings on the Jefferson Davis Campus are::
+The building on the Jefferson Davis Campus are::

-Building A - Maintenance and Classroom Building: Houses office for superintendent of buildings and grounds, maintenance shop, storage room for receiving of incoming supplies, classrooms, and three faculty offices.
+Building A - Maintenance and Classroom Building: Houses office for superintendent of building and grounds, maintenance shop, storage room for receiving of incoming supplies, classrooms, and three faculty offices.

-Building B - Business: Houses six offices for instructors, accounting room, typing and secretarial procedures room, office machines room, a general classroom and a duplicating laboratory.
+Building B - Business: Houses six offices for instructors, accounting room, typing and secretarial procedures room, office machines room, a general class-room and a duplicating laboratory.

-Building C - Computer Center and Data Processing: Contains area for Computer, which services all campuses, classrooms and offices for Data
+Building C - Computer Center and Data Processing: Houses the Computer Center, which services all campuses as well as classrooms and offices for Computer Technology Processing Instruction.

-Processing Instruction.

-Building D - Fine Arts: Actually two buildings, the smaller building contains Music Department with studio offices, practice rooms, rehearsal hall, work room and storage room.
-The large building contains a ceramics lab, art drawing lab, drama rehearsal room, large multipurpose room, reception room, six general classrooms, theatre, with seating for 475 persons, two complete dressing rooms and drama workshop.
+Building D - Fine Arts: Actually two buildings, the smaller building contains the Music Department with studio offices, practice rooms, rehearsal hall, work room and storage room.
+The large building contains a ceramics lab, art drawing lab, drama rehearsal room, large multipurpose room, reception room, six general classrooms, theatre with seating for 475 persons, two complete dressing rooms and drama workshop.